Luxury Hospitality Has Confused Experience With Ownership

 At the same time, distribution platforms are becoming more competitive, more expensive, and more opaque.
 Their incentives optimize for conversion, not for your long-term guest value.
 Visibility must be repurchased.
 Preference must be re-earned.
 Loyalty must be incentivized rather than remembered.

-The economic divergence between rented demand and owned demand is examined directly in Digital Advertising vs. Email Marketing for Hotels, where short-term efficiency gives way to long-term dependency.
+The economic divergence between rented demand and owned demand is also examined in Digital Advertising vs. Email Marketing for Hotels, where short-term efficiency gives way to long-term dependency.

 The Split: Hotels That Compound vs. Hotels That Reset